pablocast/gbb-ai-voice-live-demo/README.md

 ### Azure Resources (Required)
 - An active Azure account.
 [Create one for free](https://azure.microsoft.com/free/ai-services)
-- An **Azure AI Services resource** in a supported region
+- A **Microsoft Foundry Resource** in a supported region
-  - Get your endpoint and API key from the `Keys and Endpoint` tab
+  - Get your endpoint and API key from the Azure AI Services library in the `Overview` tab
   - Endpoint format: `https://<region>.api.cognitive.microsoft.com/` or `https://<custom-domain>.cognitiveservices.azure.com/`
 - (Optional) **Azure AI Search resource** - Required only if using the Search tool for knowledge base integration
   - Obtain search endpoint, API key, index name, and semantic configuration